riccardobernardi/riccardobernardi.github.io/README.md

 - ECDL, certified by AICA
 - 2 certifications on MATLAB in the field of deep learning
 - Scientific Programming with Python by University of Padua
+- Machine Learning on Udemy, by Kirill Eremko

 ## Awards